gopub/wine/README.md

         	s := wine.Server()

-        	//You can implement middle wares and add them to the routing s.Use(wine.Logger)
+        	//You can implement middlewares and add them to the server s.Use(wine.Logger)
+        	s.Use()

-        	//support file and directory
+        	//Support file and directory
         	s.StaticFile("/", "/var/www/index.html")
         	s.StaticDir("/html/*", "/var/www/html")